 VOLLEYS: 7/10 Some more stability is needed in the hoop to be able to place hard hit balls in the right place.

-SERVE: 6/10 – It’s no Pure Drive, so you need to provide the pace.
+SERVE: 6/10 – It is no Pure Drive, so you need to provide the pace.

 SLICE: 8/10 – Impressive knifing abilities with this tennis racquet for the weight and head size.

-OVERALL: 7.5/10 – I wasn’t sure whether to give this racquet a 7 or a 8 so ended up in between.
-It’s a very nice racquet, but I think compared to other modern frames on the market a lot of players will find it too low-powered.
+OVERALL: 7.5/10 – I was not sure whether to give this racquet a 7 or a 8 so ended up in between.
+It is a very nice racquet, but I think compared to other modern frames on the market a lot of players will find it too low-powered.
 However, if you have the technique to swing out and go for your shots, you will appreciate the control and comfort this racquet provides.

 Below is my video review of the HEAD Graphene Touch Prestige Tour: